Respond • Recover • Protect

 Do these steps as soon as possible.

-• Change passwords associated with the message.
+• Change passwords tied to the account or message.

 Avoid it first — then what to do if it happened.